 Pokémon appear in predetermined locations on the map known as spawn points, as well as appearing near you when you use an Incense or near a Pokéstop that has a Lure Module installed.
 The same Pokémon will tend to crop up regularly at the same spawn points, but every few weeks the spawn points get shuffled around a bit, so if a spawn point has been regularly spawning Electabuzz, it might suddenly change to spawn Pinsir instead, and so on.

 In the bottom right corner of the screen, you can access a list of Pokémon near you.
 Depending on the area, you may see one or both of Nearby and Sightings.
 The Nearby list will show each Pokémon in front of a Pokéstop photo disc and indicates that the Pokémon is near that Pokéstop - you can tap the Pokémon for details on the Pokéstop, and from there, you can tap the footprints button to have the game show you on the map where that Pokéstop is.
 The Sightings list, on the other hand, will show Pokémon in front of a generic grass background and indicates simply that the Pokémon is somewhere within 200 meters of your current location.
 Pokémon you haven't caught yet will appear as silhouettes in both lists.
-If at any point you happen to be within a 50-meter radius of a Pokémon, it will appear physically on the map near you and make an audible cry, and your phone will vibrate.
+If at any point you happen to be within a 50-meter radius of a Pokémon, it will appear visibly on the map near you and make an audible cry, and your phone will vibrate.
 If you then tap the Pokémon, you can try to capture it.
 Note that as soon as the Pokémon appears on the screen, you can interact with it - you don't need to go to the exact spot where it is.
-Thus, Pokémon that are shown as being near a Pokéstop in the Nearby list aren't necessarily exactly on the Pokéstop, but if you go to the stop, the Pokémon should show up on your map and you should be able to capture it.
+Thus, Pokémon that are shown as being near a Pokéstop in the Nearby list aren't necessarily exactly on the Pokéstop, but if you go to the exact location of the stop, the Pokémon should be within range to show up on your map, and you should be able to capture it.

 The Nearby list is very simple to use: see the Pokémon you want, tap it, tap the footprint button, then make your way to the marked Pokéstop.
 Finding Pokémon in your Sightings, however, is a more involved affair.